 - Each person on the premises should have at least ten square meters at their disposal.

 - It is a requirement that visitors have access to water and soap or to hand disinfectant.

-- Only one person per company/party is allowed to enter a shop to reduce the number of people inside.
+- Only one person per company/party is allowed to enter a shop in order to reduce the number of people inside.
 Children are excepted from this rule.

 Face Masks on Public Transportation

-Face masks are obligatory on public transports for people born in 2004 or before between the hours of 07.00 CET and 09.00 CET and 16.00 CET and 18.00 CET.
+Face masks should be worn in public transports between the hours of 07.00 and 09.00 CET and 16.00 and 18.00 CET.
 Face masks should also be worn if seat booking is not available.